syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Hyperlink message styling

-The SfChat allows customizing the hyperlink message elements with various hyperlink message customizations as follows:
+You can applies the styling for the hyperlink message elements by setting the various hyperlink message key and values in resource dictionary.

 <table>
 <tr>